 Professor Stephen Barber

-School: School of Critical Studies and Cultural Industries
+School: School of Art and Architecture

-Position: Professor in Art & Design History
+Position: Professor of Film and Art History

 Stephen Barber has been a Professor since 2002.